 Applications:

 Radical initiators are important tools for the production of polymer materials.
-In addition to the polymerization reactions that we have seen above, photo-initiated polymerizations can be used to make designer materials in which the monomer that is incorporated in changed on demand, which allows precise control over the molecular structure of the material that results.
-In addition, we have seen the importance of absorption on the generation of radical intermediates.
-These observations highlight the importance of molecular design in identifying highly efficient polymerization initiators.
+Photo-initiated polymerization reactions find application in a variety of areas.
+For example, photochemically initiated polymerization chemistry can be used to make designer materials in which the monomer that is incorporated in changed on demand, which allows precise control over the molecular structure of the material that results.
+A second application is in using photochemically initiated polymerization to pattern polymerization reactions to generate specific shapes or distributions of polymerized material.

 In this experiment, we saw the critical impact of photosensitizers on the efficiency of photochemical reactions.
-The concepts explored here underpin a whole field of science, which endeavours to identify highly efficient sensitizers and initiators.
+The concepts explored here underpin an important area of polymerization chemistry, which endeavours to identify highly efficient sensitizers and initiators.
 One example which we can understand based on our experiments is the use of unimolecular initiator-sensitizer hybrids (example is illustrated in Figure 3).1 By combining the sensitizer, which has strong absorption in the visible spectrum, and the radical initiation benzoyl peroxide in the same molecule, we effectively increase the quantum yield of sensitization and thus more efficiently initiate polymerization.
+These observations highlight the importance of molecular design in identifying highly efficient polymerization initiators.

 References